abraunegg/onedrive/README.md

 If you are not using the above application version or greater, you must upgrade your application to obtain support.

 ## Reporting an Issue or Bug
-If you encounter any bugs you can report them here on Github.
+If you encounter any bugs you can report them here on GitHub.
 Before filing an issue be sure to:

 1. Check the version of the application you are using `onedrive --version` and ensure that you are running a supported application version.
 If you are not using a supported application version, you must first upgrade your application to a supported version and then re-test for your issue.
 2. If you are using a supported applcation version, fill in a new bug report using the [issue template](https://github.com/abraunegg/onedrive/issues/new?template=bug_report.md)